zappajs/zappajs/docs/reference.md

 which means the [Client Plugin](https://github.com/zappajs/zappajs-plugin-client) must be present in your application.

+Use `npm install --save zappajs-plugin-client` to add the `client` plugin to your application.

 ### @zappa

-The same object that is exported when you `require 'zappa'`.
+The same object that is exported when you `require 'zappajs'`.

 ### @express